mratsim/weave/README.md

 ## Statistics

-Curious minds can acces the low-level runtime statistic with the flag `-d:WV_metrics` which will give you the information on number of tasks executed, steal requests sent, etc.
+Curious minds can access the low-level runtime statistic with the flag `-d:WV_metrics` which will give you the information on number of tasks executed, steal requests sent, etc.

 Very curious minds can also enable high resolution timers with `-d:WV_metrics -d:WV_profile -d:CpuFreqMhz=3000` assuming you have a 3GHz CPU.